 - Employment related to student status (e.g., teaching assistant, resident assistant or work-study) and dates for positions held.

 - Participation in officially recognized activities/sports, including height and weight of athletes.

 Although these items are designated by CU Boulder as directory information, only a limited amount of this information is routinely disclosed by CU Boulder university officials.
 The university retains the discretion to refuse disclosure of directory information if it believes such disclosure would be an infringement on student privacy rights.
 In an effort to protect student privacy, CU directories may only contain a student's name, email address, class and major field of study.

-Students can request full or limited privacy status to their directory information.
+Students can request full privacy status to their directory information.